Card Summary Table

 Which is better: the Blue Cash Everyday from American Express vs. Blue Cash Preferred® Card from American Express?

 The difference between these two is that the Blue Cash Preferred® Card from American Express gives larger rewards and carries an annual fee.
-If your spending is at a high enough level to make up for the $95 annual fee, then you’ll want to go with this version.
+If your spending is at a high enough level to make up for the $95 annual fee (after your first year), then you’ll want to go with this version.

 Awards on the Blue Cash Everyday® Card from American Express are 1%, 2%, and 3%; the Blue Cash Preferred rewards are 1%, 3%, and 6%.
 Second tier categories are U.S. gas stations and select U.S. department stores, and the third tier is U.S. supermarkets.